 For med schools (Allopathic [MD] and Osteopathic [DO]) it is the Medical College Admission Test (MCAT).
-This is offered twice a year in April and August.
+This is offered in three times in January, and then many times from April until August.
 The dental schools require the DAT, which can be taken anytime at a Sylvan Learning Center.
 We recommend that this be taken before September, one-year prior to matriculation.
 The veterinary schools require the Graduate Record Exam (GRE).
 Optometry schools require the Optometry Admission Test (OAT).

 The requirements for getting into med school are basically the same for all health professional schools; however some schools may have additional requirements or suggested courses.
 It is important that you also look at the requirements of the school(s) you are interested in applying to.
 The requirements are a year of a freshman major’s biology course, two years of chemistry (inorganic and organic) and a year of physics; all of these must be taken with a lab component.
 About 20% of the schools also require some calculus.
 Many UMass Lowell students choose biology because this major fulfills all of these requirements.

 Patient care experience is highly recommended, as it allows you to interact with practicing health professionals, ask questions, and figure out if the career is right for you.
 Additionally, your experiences will prove to the health professional school to which you are applying that you have some knowledge about your career choice and gives them a jumping-off point for discussion when they interview you.

 Volunteer opportunities are available in a wide variety of clinical settings, including nursing homes, community clinics, long-term care facilities, the ER, or homeless shelters.

 Admissions committees often consider employment, the number of hours you are employed during the school year, as well as extracurricular activities, community service, and leadership.

 UMass Lowell applicants have been very successful.
 Students have been accepted to a number of medical schools including: